-- Karnal bunt should be officially listed as a quarantine pest. - International and national restrictions on the movement of regulated articles are required to prevent the introduction of Karnal bunt into a PFA. - An appropriate inspection program should be established for the regulated articles which could include sampling and testing, verification of documents, confirmation of treatments when required, or guarantine actions. - Only Karnal bunt free seed may be planted in the PFA.
+- Each NPPO should identify articles regulated for Karnal bunt and specify requirements for national movement in their regulations. - International and national restrictions on the movement of regulated articles are required to prevent the introduction of Karnal bunt into a PFA. - An appropriate inspection program should be established for the regulated articles which could include sampling and testing, verification of documents, confirmation of treatments when required, or quarantine actions. - Only Karnal bunt free seed may be planted in the PFA.

-2.2 Surveillance
+2.2 Surveillance to maintain PFA status

 Two types of surveillance are possible for maintaining a PFA status.
-These are 1) general surveillance and; 2) specific surveys (See Section 1.4).
+These are 1) general surveillance and 2) specific surveys (See Section 1.4).